sadafnazari/Linkedin_job_analysis/README.md

 This project is only implemented for learning purposes, and any inappropriate use of data is not the author's responsibility.

+Note: While the project is defined to be as generalized as possible, the current functionalities have been tested on Finland job market.

 # Introduction

 This project has been written with `Scrapy`.
 It can be customized with different criteria, as one can choose the country and the period of scraping, e.g. Finland.